ros-navigation/docs.nav2.org/concepts/index.rst

 =========

 `REP 105 <https://www.ros.org/reps/rep-0105.html>`_ defines the frames and conventions required for navigation and the larger ROS ecosystem.
-These conventions should be followed at all times to make use of the rich positioning, odometry, and slam projects available in the community.
+These conventions should be followed at all times to make use of the rich positioning, odometry, and SLAM projects available in the community.

 In a nutshell, REP-105 says that you must, at minimum, build a TF tree that contains a full ``map`` -> ``odom`` -> ``base_link`` -> ``[sensor frames]`` for your robot.
-TF2 are the time-variant transformation library in ROS 2 we use to represent and obtain time synchronized transformations.
+TF2 is the time-variant transformation library in ROS 2 we use to represent and obtain time synchronized transformations.
 It is the job of the global positioning system (GPS, SLAM, Motion Capture) to, at minimum, provide the ``map`` -> ``odom`` transformation.
 It is then the role of the odometry system to provide the ``odom`` -> ``base_link`` transformation.
 The remainder of the transformations relative to ``base_link`` should be static and defined in your `URDF <http://wiki.ros.org/urdf>`_.